ThomasHepworth/PersonalDevTools/blog/src/data/blog/books/white_nights.md

   </figcaption>
 </figure>

-That "intermediate" state is crucial: the dreamer isn't fully in the world, but isn't fully outside it either.
-He hovers, and then, when he meets Nastenka, he seizes the encounter as proof that his real life is finally beginning.
+That "intermediate" state is crucial.
+The dreamer is not fully in the world, but not fully outside it either.
+He hovers.
+Then, when he meets Nastenka, he seizes the encounter as proof that his real life is finally beginning.

 ---

 ## Love as projection: Nastenka as a person, and as a promise

-Over the course of a few white nights, the narrator and Nastenka walk, talk, confess.
-Intimacy forms intensely and quickly, but that speed isn't only romance.
-It's what happens when a lonely mind latches onto meaning.
+Over the course of a few white nights, the narrator and Nastenka walk, talk, and confess.
+Intimacy forms intensely and quickly, but that speed is not only romance.
+It is what happens when a lonely mind latches onto meaning.

-Nastenka is real: constrained by circumstance, carrying her own hope, waiting for a man who promised to return.
+Nastenka is real.
+She is constrained by circumstance, carrying her own hope, waiting for a man who promised to return.
 Yet the narrator experiences her in two ways at once:

 - **as a person**, with needs and loyalties
-- **as a symbol**, a romantic salvation story where he is finally chosen.
+- **as a symbol**, a romantic salvation story where he is finally chosen

-This is where *White Nights* becomes a sharp depiction of **limerence** (the heady, narrative-driven form of longing that thrives on possibility).
-The narrator falls in love with Nastenka and with the whole fantasy architecture around her.
-The night walks, the confessions, the idea that *"at last, my time has come."*
+This is where *White Nights* becomes a sharp depiction of limerence, the heady, narrative-driven form of longing that thrives on possibility.
+The narrator falls in love with Nastenka and with the whole fantasy architecture around her, the night walks, the confessions, the idea that at last his time has come.

-In other words: he doesn't simply love her.
-He loads her with his **backlog of longing**.
+In other words, he does not simply love her.
+He loads her with his backlog of longing.

 ---

-## Reality returns — and the dream collapses
+## The collapse of the dream and the return to reality

 The story's emotional crescendo is brutally clean.
 The narrator confesses his love.
 Moments later, the lodger returns.
 Nastenka runs to him.
 The narrator is left holding the remnants of his own projected future.